15 of the Hardest Words to Spell in the English Language

 These poor Bornean primates are the subject of much linguistic confusion.
 According to Merriam-Webster, their name is the amalgamation of two words in the Malay pidgin language: “orang” for “man” and “hutan” for “forest.”
 But many people prefer pronouncing an anglicized version that adds another “g” to the end, making the word perplexing for spellers.
 As if that weren’t confusing enough, some variations on the spelling hyphenate the word and/or add an “o” before the “u,” creating “orang-outan.”

 Instead of adding a letter like in the case of “orangutan,” people pronouncing this already-tricky word tend to skip over the second “r” altogether.
 This mouthful actually comes from a nearly identical Latin word, paraphernālia, which referred to the belongings or property of a bride-to-be, similar to a dowry.
-Needless to say, the word has modernized, as now it can describe everything from ski gear to musical amplifiers to cell phone chargers.
+Needless to say, this word has modernized, as now it can describe everything from ski gear to musical amplifiers to cell phone chargers.
 Next, ease your word-cluttered mind with these simple spelling rules to remember commonly misspelled words.